thebinyang/IRCNN/README.md

 # IRCNN

 This repository includes codes and dataset for "IRCNN：An Irregular-Time-Distanced Recurrent Convolutional Neural Network for Change Detection in Satellite Time Series", which has been published in IEEE Geoscience and Remote Sensing Letters.
-(DOI: 10.1109/LGRS.2022.3154894)

 Paper Link: https://ieeexplore.ieee.org/document/9721897
+Paper DOI: 10.1109/LGRS.2022.3154894

-The materials in this repository are only for study and research, **NOT FOR COMMERCIAL USE**.
+The materials in this repository are only for study and research, NOT FOR COMMERCIAL USE. **Please cite this paper if it is helpful for you**.
 ***

 ### Requirements：